JocysCom/VsAiCompanion/README.md

 The AI Companion is a tool that analyzes your project files and works alongside you to streamline development and boost productivity.
 It can be installed as a Visual Studio extension or run as a standalone application.
 It's like a Swiss Army Knife of AI for developers.

 ### Why Use Tools Utilizing API Instead of Web Chat GPT?

-Data submitted via the OpenAI API is not used to train or improve its models, unless customers explicitly decide to share their data.
-Web Chat is limited to 4K tokens, while AI models on API can process data 4-8 times larger.
+- Data submitted via the API is not used to train or improve its models, unless customers explicitly decide to share their data.
+- Web Chat is limited to 4K tokens, while AI models on API can process data 4-8 times larger.
+- API provides access to more recent and smarter AI models.

 ### Download
 Digitally Signed Standalone/Portable Application v1.2.13 (2023-09-29)